ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

  3- Use the new python script : stream_infearnew.py

-Some results " FPS ~= 8 - 11 for SqueezeNet " :
+Some results " FPS ~= 8 - 11 fps for SqueezeNet " :

 ![Alt text](/src/keyboard.png?raw=true "Optional Title")